rohit507/exam_gen/docs/quick_reference.md

   - How do I pass new variables to my templates?
     - add link: minimal notes via user_setup in tut/cust_and_rand

+  - How do I add packages or modify the LaTeX header?

   - LaTeX is giving me an error, how can I figure out where it's coming from?

+  - How do I nest questions or add sub-questions?
+    - add link `tut/multi-part`

+  - How do I share information between questions and sub-questions? or an exam and its questions?
+    - add line `tut/multipart`

+  - Can I organize questions and sub-questions in sub-directories of the main assignment?
+    - yes, see `tut/proj_org`

+  - Can I split questions and sub-question into multiple files?
+      - yes, see `tut/proj_org`

+  - How do I use external files in my assignment?
+    - see `tut/ext_assets`

 ## Build Process